 The Census Board shall establish offices and hire staff to maintain an accurate and current registry of births, deaths and a record of every person residing and traveling within the United States and its Federal Districts and Territories.
 It shall record the Citizenship, age, sex, and residence address of persons and transmit information to the Elections Board to assist with its compilation of a list of Eligible Voters.
 Employees of the Census Board shall be terminated if they engage in partisan activities supporting or opposing Political Parties or Candidates for any Government Office.
-No fewer than five Citizens have the right to petition the Federal Courts for the terminated by the Board.
+No fewer than five Citizens have the right to petition the Federal Courts for the termination of any Employee engaged in partisan activities who were not terminated by the Board.

 Whereas now counties are responsible for birth and death records, this responsibility will be assumed by the national government.
 The goal is to have a real-time Census accounting for every resident of the United States.

 This will serve as the core database to support the registry of Eligible Voters.